Nithin-GK/Nithin-GK.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Research Engineer at Apple working on Agentic workflows for Human Interaction Understanding.
-I was a PhD student at the Department of Electrical and Computer Engineering at VIU Lab, Johns Hopkins University, advised by <a href='https://scholar.google.com/citations?user=AkEXTbIAAAAJ&hl=en'>Dr. Vishal M. Patel</a>.
-Before joining JHU, I earned my dual degree (B.Tech & M.Tech) in Electrical Engineering from the Indian Institute of Technology, Madras.
-There, I worked with <a href='https://scholar.google.co.in/citations?user=jXTZEw4AAAAJ&hl=en'>Dr. A.N.
-Rajagopalan</a> at the IPCV Lab on image reconstruction.
+I am a Research Engineer at Apple, where I develop agentic workflows for human interaction understanding.
+I completed my Ph.D. in Electrical and Computer Engineering at Johns Hopkins University, working under the supervision of <a href='https://scholar.google.com/citations?user=AkEXTbIAAAAJ&hl=en'>Dr. Vishal M. Patel</a> at the VIU Lab.
+Prior to JHU, I obtained my dual degree (B.Tech & M.Tech) in Electrical Engineering from the Indian Institute of Technology Madras, where I conducted research on image reconstruction with <a href='https://scholar.google.co.in/citations?user=jXTZEw4AAAAJ&hl=en'>Dr. A.N.
+Rajagopalan</a> at the IPCV Lab.

-I work on problems in Computer Vision.
-My research focuses on deep generative modeling with diffusion models, with an emphasis on plug-and-play models and efficient generation on low-compute devices.
-I also work on agentic workflows and human interaction understanding.
+My research focuses on computer vision, with an emphasis on deep generative modeling using diffusion models, plug-and-play architectures, and efficient generation for resource-constrained devices.
+I also work on agentic systems and human interaction understanding.

-I find the theory behind diffusion models fascinating.
-Fun fact: the basics were proposed by Einstein!
-Over the past three years, I have worked on image, video, and 3D generation using diffusion models.
-I am always open to collaborations.
-If you are excited about diffusion models and want to work together, please feel free to <a href="mailto:iamnithingk@gmail.com">reach out</a>.
+I am passionate about diffusion models—interestingly, their theoretical foundations trace back to Einstein's work on Brownian motion.
+Over the past several years, I have contributed to advances in image, video, and 3D generation using these models.
+I welcome collaborations with researchers who share an interest in generative modeling.
+Please feel free to <a href="mailto:iamnithingk@gmail.com">reach out</a>.

-In my free time, I enjoy reading, running, and hiking.